Frequently Asked Questions

 I have heard the term “facilitator.”
 What is a “facilitator,” and are your staff considered “facilitators?”

 We do not officially use the term facilitator for our staff, although we use the term generically and recognize that other persons use the term in describing our staff.
 It is important to note that the educational preparation and work experience of facilitators vary widely; some programs use paraprofessionals as facilitators.
 We do not classify our staff as facilitators, since doing so might lead one to assume that they possess a lower level of training and experience than is the case.
 To emphasize that we specialize in the rehabilitation of individuals following neurologic impairments, we use the job title of neurorehabilitation specialist.
+As mentioned above, the staff providing services are certified brain injury specialists and maintain their CBIS credential by participating in at least 10 hours of continuing education every two years.

 Do you ever provide treatment to individuals receiving services from a home health aide?

 Yes, and we expect that this may be the case more often in the future, given the trend toward referrals of individuals coming from acute care settings.
-If the individual requires supervision, it often makes good sense to supplement our services with home health services, especially if the individual does not have the stamina to participate in our therapeutic services for a full day; using a home health aide for part of the day is a cost-effective approach.
+If the individual requires supervision, it often makes good sense to supplement our services with home health services, especially if the individual does not have the physical and/or cognitive stamina to participate in our therapeutic services for a full day; using a home health aide for part of the day is a cost-effective approach.
 We have worked successfully with home health agencies and have provided training to their staff to promote a focus on goal-directed outcomes rather than custodial care.

 Are family members involved in the treatment planning?